 They don't recognize you

-Asking for extra or more specific information lets businesses quickly identify, understand and solve any issues that arise.
+Sometimes businesses need a few extra details, for example, when they don't recognize you as one of their customers.
+Asking for more specific information lets businesses quickly identify, understand and solve any issues that arise.

 How does it work?

-If you choose not to respond, or don't provide enough information, the company can flag your review for the reason: "Not based on a genuine experience" At that point, your review will be temporarily hidden while the report is handled.
+If you disagree with the request, choose not to respond, or don't provide enough information, the business can flag your review to our Content Integrity Team for assessment.